micheleangioni/support/README.md

         'EloquentPostRepository'
     );

 to an existing Laravel Service Provider.
-Or we can create a new one
+Or we can create a brand new one

     <?php